MaxLoep/How-To-Geant4/README.md

 # How-To-Geant4

-Example Code Snippets around Geant4
+V0.2:\

-V0.2:
+-Started changing the name(s) from 'B1' to 'How-To-Geant4'\
--Started changing the name(s) from 'B1' to 'How-To-Geant4'
+-GeneralParticleSource (GPS) integrated as a way to produce primary particles\
--GeneralParticleSource (GPS) integrated as a way to produce primary particles -Some code cleanup
+-Some code cleanup\

 V0.1 (Initial commit):
 -The Geant4 'B1-example' was taken and all kinds of geometries and materials were added to 'B1DetectorConstruction.cc'